AICorpGlobal/AICorpGlobal/IdeologyAndPrinciples/BecomeLeader.md

-# Leaders of the World?
+# Leaders of the World

 Copied from Islamic Leadership -